-Proposed extensions and/or alterations to existing buildings in the open countryside should reflect the rural character of the area and will be required to be constructed of materials that reflect those used in the original building.
+Proposed extensions and/or alterations to existing buildings in the open countryside should reflect the rural character of the area and will be required to be constructed of traditional materials.
 The design should enhance the character and appearance of the existing building and the surrounding area.